-While RiverCOG completes much of the PL work in house, the agency has provided for a direct cost estimate of \$55,000 to support planning and engineering analysis by potential consultants throughout FY22/23.
-It is anticipated that there will be a need for support with outside consultants for special studies, updates to plans, and data collection, as part of the tasks Data Collection, Planning Activities and Other Technical Assistance, including but not limited to the Bike/Ped Plan uodate.
-Table 1 shows a direct cost estimate of \$60,000 with the difference being non-consultant costs.
+While RiverCOG completes much of the PL work in house, the agency has provided for a direct cost estimate of \$50,000 to support planning and engineering analysis by potential consultants throughout FY24 and FY25.
+It is anticipated that there will be a need for support with outside consultants for special studies, updates to plans, and data collection, as part of the tasks Data Collection, Planning Activities and Other Technical Assistance, including but not limited to special studies and plan updates.
+Table 1 shows a direct cost estimate of \$70,000 with the difference being non-consultant costs.

-IMPORTANT ISSUES FOR FY 2022-2023
+IMPORTANT ISSUES FOR FY 2024-2025

 Transportation infrastructure issues in the RiverCOG region are less financially complex than other densely populated urbanized areas in Connecticut.
 While the agency provides transportation support to the urbanized area of Middletown, for the most part the region is an ex-urban/rural geographic template that connects three urbanized areas and is located on major interstate highway and rail networks.
-That said, the agency works at integrating larger objectives into both regional and inter-regional goals to ensure that environmental protection goals and community improvement through land use, transportation, economics, and design are cohesive.
+That said, the agency works at integrating larger objectives into both regional and interregional goals to ensure that environmental protection goals and community improvement through land use, transportation, economics, and design are cohesive.